×

 Thought & Expression

-Art can drive awareness, through its inherent and various qualities.
-It assumes many forms in how it can accomplish this aim.
+Art can drive awareness, through its inherent qualities.
+Art assumes many forms in the ways it can accomplish this.
 Visual images, words, music, language are all powerful artmaking tools.
-I admit, there are days that I despair.
-But, I try and stay focused on hope and possibility.
-Artmaking for me, is all about possibilty.
-Particularly, I think, when sitting quietly and looking deeply at the world right in front of me.
+There are days that I despair, but I try and stay focused on hope and possibility.

 “Surrounded by despair, there is a new and unheard-of-theme that artists can offer the world, (philosopher) Ger Groot says.
 This is how we can be reconciled.
 Artists have the unique chance to confirm, ‘that life is good to live, despite all that it appears’.”